Dental implant vs. root canal, which makes the best choice? -

-Proving which of these two options is best is somewhat difficult to do.
+Proving which of these two options is best is somewhat difficult.
 After all, if one treatment has been performed, it's impossible to know what the outcome of the other would have been.

-However, when the success rate of each of these treatments is considered independently, it's easier to come up with an answer.
+However, when the success rate of each alternative is considered independently, it's easier to come up with an answer.
 And, in general, dental research has shown that both treatment approaches can make an excellent choice.

 Study 1 -

-This paper (Blicher 2008) reviewed published research studies that either ...
+This paper reviewed published research studies that either ...

 - Evaluated the survival rate of teeth that had received root canal treatment.

-- Evaluated the success or failure of dental implant placement.
+- Or evaluated the success or failure of dental implant placement.